SIBO Breath Test UK-Private Breath Testing at Home

 A characteristic rise in gases within 90 minutes —matched to your symptoms—supports a SIBO diagnosis or methane-predominant overgrowth (often linked with constipation).

-Can you test for SIBO on the NHS?
+Can you get a SIBO test on the NHS?

 Can you test for SIBO in your London clinic?